sixcrm/SixCRMServerless/controllers/analytics/queries/deprecated/README.md

 # Deprecated queries
 ____

-Sample queries to be run directly against the Redshift database
+Sample and test queries to be run directly against the Redshift database

 ---
-### Query notes
+### Deprecated query notes

 Connection to two dimensional tables :
 * `processor_results` - Queries with processor statuses